 All students must register their vehicle and purchase a parking permit annually at the start of the academic year through MyParking Portal.
 Permits may not be shared - each student must have their own permit.
 Students who will not be at RIT for the entire year can register for a single semester permit at 50% the annual cost.

 The types of permits available to you are determined by your current local address, as specified in SIS.
-Please make sure your current local address is up to date before attempting to purchase a parking permit.
+Please make sure your current local address is updated, and the effective date is set for the first day of permit sales before attempting to purchase a parking permit.

-Students who live in Residence Halls, University Commons, Perkins, Riverknoll, Global Village, or Charters Way must purchase the Residential parking permit.
+Students who live in Residence Halls, University Commons, Perkins, Riverknoll, Global Village, or Charters Way must purchase the parking permit associated with their residence.
 Permits are tied to the student's apartment/residence hall and allow parking only in the parking areas designated for residents of that facility.
-First year students living in Residence Halls with a parking permit may only use B Lot (not C or K).
-Upperclassmen with Residential permits may use C or K Lots.
+First year students living in Residence Halls with a parking permit may only use B or K lot.
+Upperclassmen living in the Residence Halls with a parking permit may use C or K Lots.
 No Residential students may park in L Lot between 5 a.m. and 5 p.m. on weekdays.
 Sharing of permits is not allowed.
 Roommates may not share a permit.
 Every student must have their own permit.

 Parking in academic lots is not allowed for Residential Permit holders between 5 a.m. and 5 p.m.
 Residential students may park in in academic lots after 5 p.m.